joeyciechanowicz/how-fast-can-we-render/README.md

 ## Setup

-Run `npm run build` to build ts into the dist folder in watch mode
+Run `npm run build` to build ts into the dist folder in watch mode.

-`npm start` runs the server, manually restart it each time you make a change and need to run a benchmark.
+Each iteration will be a seperate file named `src/vN-description.tsx`, allowing us to easily re-run previous benchmarks; such as if we want to re-compute all the values at once.

 ## Benchmarking